chiragmadaan/nuix/README.md

 ## Summary
 Project for assessment by Nuix
-Selenium Page Object Model framework using JavaScript and Mocha.
+Selenium framework using JavaScript and Mocha.
 Design pattern: Page Object Model, for maintenance, reusability, and readability.

 ## Set-up